 Sundays, 9:30 AM.
 This service includes music lead by our Choir, and on the first Sunday of the month, by our Praise Band, “New Fire.”
 This is our liveliest service, and also our largest one.
 At this service, we offer “Children’s Chapel” during the first part of the service for children who would benefit from a simpler version of the Gospel.
 After hearing the reading, the children and the adult facilitator have a conversation about what that reading might mean.
 Often, the insights from the children help the adults to have a clearer understanding of God’s message.
 All those who participate in Children’s Chapel return to the worship space after the sermon and prayers so that the entire community is present for the Eucharist.

-We gather in the Parish Hall between our Sunday services for food and chatter.
-So stay after the 8:00, or come early for the 9:30.
+We gather in the Parish Hall after our 9:30 service for food and chatter.
 The food is delicious, the coffee is hot, and the conversation is always engaging.

 Christian Formation (Sunday School) happens after the 10:30 service.
 Details can be found here.